 Meta Quest devices require a Meta account in order to be set up.
-This is done by logging into the Meta Quest app and pairing a headset to the app.
+This is done by logging into the Meta Horizon app and pairing a headset to the app.
 Logging into Meta devices is easy enough when pairing one-off devices, but what are your options when deploying Meta devices at scale?
 Find out below!

-Meta Accounts vs. Meta Test User Accounts
+Standard Meta accounts vs Meta Test User accounts

 There are two account options for setting up large numbers of Meta devices:

-1. Using standard Meta accounts.
+Using standard Meta accounts.
 In most large-scale deployments, Meta accounts are created solely for setting up Meta devices for VR deployments and are not used as personal Meta accounts.

 Each method is viable, but you should consider its pros and cons based on your deployment needs.
 Read on to learn more!

-Standard Meta Accounts
+Standard Meta accounts

 Pros:

-• Access to the Meta Quest App Store.
+Access to the Meta Horizon app store.

-🛑 Using store content for large-scale VR deployments is not optimal or sustainable and is not recommended by ManageXR.
+Using store content for large-scale VR deployments is not optimal or sustainable and is not recommended by ManageXR.

 When using store content, you must purchase content for each device using a unique Meta account and manually download that content to each device.
 You cannot remotely deploy store-bought apps.